BBong119/bbong119.github.io/dbr-basic-info/user-guide/windows/c.md

 To deploy your application, make sure the DLLs are in the same folder as the EXE file.
 See the [Distribution](#distribution) section for more details.

+## Decoding Methods
+The SDK provides multiple decoding methods that support reading barcodes from different sources, including static images, video stream, files in memory, base64 string, bitmap, etc. Here is a list of all decoding methods:
+- [DecodeFile]({{ site.manual_interface_c }}methods/DecodeFile.html): Reads barcodes from a specified file (BMP, JPEG, PNG, GIF, TIFF or PDF).
+- [DecodeBase64String]({{ site.manual_interface_c }}methods/DecodeBase64String.html): Reads barcodes from a base64 encoded string of a file.
+- [DecodeBitmap]({{ site.manual_interface_c }}methods/DecodeBitmap.html) and [DecodeDIB]({{ site.manual_interface_c} }methods/DecodeDIB.html): Reads barcodes from a bitmap.
+When handling multi-page images, it will only decode the current page.
+- [DecodeBuffer]({{ site.manual_interface_c }}methods/DecodeBuffer.html): Reads barcodes from raw buffer.
+- [DecodeFileInMemory]({{ site.manual_interface_c }}methods/DecodeFileInMemory.html): Decodes barcodes from an image file in memory.

+You can find more samples in more programming languages at [Code Gallery](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Sample-Download.aspx).

+## Barcode reading settings
+Calling the decoding methods directly will use the default scanning modes and it will satisfy most of the needs.
+The SDK also allows you to adjust the scanning settings to optimize the scanning performance for different usage scenarios.
+There are two ways to change the barcode reading settings - using the PublicRuntimeSettings Struct or template.
+For new developers, We recommend you to start with the PublicRuntimeSettings struct; For those who are experienced with the SDK, you may use a template which is more flexible and easier to update.